-Super Robot Wars W: the Database, originally created by ancient Es to collect all data of galactic races.
-Eventually, one of A.I. systems decided to destroy the culture once they complete information archive, just to make sure their data is complete.
+Super Robot Wars W: The Database, originally created by ancient Es to collect all data of galactic races.
+Eventually, one of the A.I. systems decided to destroy the culture once they completed their information archive, just to make sure their data is complete.

 In Gears of War 2, Doctor Niles Samson's personal AI that he left in control of the New Hope Research Facility was, we'll say, less than friendly to Marcus and Dom.
 And that practically every room in the facility was literally filled with booby traps.